 Today is Merchants’ Holiday (Frídagur verslunarmanna), a public holiday celebrated annually in early August in Iceland, always on a Monday.
-People of all professions use the long weekend, known as the Merchants’ Weekend (Verslunarmannahelgi), to travel to the countryside and celebrate at outdoor festivals—except, ironically, maybe those working in stores.
+People of all professions use the long weekend preceding it, known as the Merchants’ Weekend (Verslunarmannahelgi), to travel to the countryside and celebrate at outdoor festivals—except, ironically, maybe those working in stores.

 Towns across Iceland organize festivals either suited for families or for young people traveling with their friends.